Marionetko/kottans-frontend/README.md

     <img src="https://github.com/Marionetko/kottans-frontend/blob/main/task_git_collaboration/Screenshot_2.jpg">
 </details>

 > This course also introduced an understanding of the development workflow.
-The features include Cherry Pick and remote repository tracking.
+Such as Cherry Pick and remote repository tracking.

 ---